malakabdalla/Rock-Paper-scissors-game/README.md

 #Rock Paper Scissors Game

+This is a live version of the website on GitHub pages:https://malakabdalla.github.io/Rock-Paper-scissors-game/

 Introduction of the project aim:
 This project is one of the first apps that I made when I started learning to code, it is a simple game that will aid you to play ROCK paper scissors with a randomized AI.